 Etymologically, quale and qualia are the terms that derive from a Latin word meaning for “what sort” or “what kind” [9,12,14].
 Although the terms quale and qualia were first used in philosophy in 1929 by Lewis CI in a discussion of sense-data theory [5,11,12,15] and later by a lot of philosophers to describe and discuss this kind of phenomenon philosophically [1-7,11-13,16-17], at present, these two terms are also used widely in cognitive neuroscience and related fields by many scientists in attempts to explain these phenomena physically [9,18-33].
 However, the meaning of these terms can vary from author to author [5,6,12].
 Therefore, to avoid confusion and uncertainty regarding what they mean in this theory, the working definitions of these two terms in this theory will specifically be as stated above.

 3.2.
 Conscious awareness and conscious experience

-As discussed above, when the mind is aware of and experiences a mental phenomenon that is consciously experienceable, there is a special kind of mental awareness and experience occurring: the mental awareness and experience that are associated with the three characteristics as stated in 3.1.
+As discussed above, when the mind is aware of and experiences a mental phenomenon that is consciously experienceable, there is a special kind of mental awareness and mental experience occurring: the mental awareness and mental experience that are associated with the three important characteristics as stated in 3.1.
 In this theory, this special kind of mental awareness and experience will be called conscious awareness and conscious experience, respectively.
 Thus, conscious awareness is mental awareness of a mental phenomenon that is consciously experienceable and a conscious experience is a mental experience of a mental phenomenon that is consciously experienceable.
 But, because a mental phenomenon that is consciously experienceable is a quale by definition, conscious awareness is mental awareness of a quale and a conscious experience is a mental experience of a quale.
 This is the definition of both terms in this theory.